grain-lang/grain/stdlib/float32.md

 e : Float32
 ```

-Eulers Number represented as a Float32 value.
+Euler's number represented as a Float32 value.

 ## Conversions